 Many people assume that building wood storage sheds themselves will save them money.
 In most cases this is correct but the amount of money that is saved is often less than expected.
 One reason for this is that shed manufacturers can buy materials in large quantities, meaning that they have access to materials at a lower cost than the “do it yourself” shed builder.

-When attempting to calculate the cost in order to compare with portable buildings prices, remember that the final cost is usually pushed higher than expected by the “little things”.
+When attempting to calculate the cost in order to compare with portable building prices, remember that the final cost is usually pushed higher than expected by the “little things”.
 Materials such as door hardware, corner trim, and fasteners often seem insignificant but when combined can contribute significantly to the overall cost of a project.
-And don't forget to figure in the cost of building a shed base.
-Before you get started with your project it would be wise to get an all inclusive quote from a builder to see what a completed building would cost.
-Our blog posts on modular garage prices and garage space for rent may also be helpful if your thinking about building a garage.
+And don’t forget to figure out the cost of building a shed base.
+Before you get started with your project it would be wise to get an all-inclusive quote from a builder to see what a completed building would cost.
+Our blog posts on modular garage prices and garage space for rent may also be helpful if you thinking about building a garage.

 Also important to remember is that all materials will need to be delivered to the building site.
 Is your vehicle capable of handling large pieces of lumber?
 You may need to travel to several different suppliers to find the materials that you need.
 This all takes time and fuel and adds to the overall cost of the project.
 And large, unwieldy pieces of lumber can damage a vehicle that wasn’t designed to carry such things.

 And while we’re still on the subject of cost, it has been said that “time is money”.
-For the sake of comparison, let’s say that a 10x12 shed requires 10 hours of skilled labor to complete.
-The average inexperienced shed builder (who doesn’t have the advantage of specialty tools and an efficient production setup) would probably require 40 hours to complete the same project.
+For the sake of comparison, let’s say that a 10×12 shed requires 4-5 hours of skilled labor to complete.
+The average inexperienced shed builder (who doesn’t have the advantage of specialty tools and an efficient production setup) would probably require 25-40 hours to complete the same project.
 That includes time spent purchasing materials, cleaning up, etc. That means that the cost of labor would be 4 times higher for a “do it yourself” mini barn than one that is delivered ready to go.

 By now we can see that the savings acquired through DIY may be rather insignificant.
 Add that to an increase in the risk of construction flaws in the final product due to inexperience and DIY suddenly becomes less appealing.

-But before you just throw the notion to build a shed or pre built cabin for yourself out the door remember that a small number of construction savvy homeowners may still be better off going that direction.
+But before you just throw the notion to build a shed or pre-built cabin for yourself out the door remember that a small number of construction-savvy homeowners may still be better off going in that direction.
 If you:

 - value relationships more than money and you feel that working together with someone may be a good way to build a relationship